• LinkedIn

 Employers don’t always distinguish between a Masters and Bachelors degree when recruiting.
 They may value the additional maturity, but it is up to you to explain in your covering letter what skills and knowledge you have gained through this higher qualification.

-Present yourself in terms of the extra abilities you have and how this relates to your career goals.
+Present yourself, in your covering letter, terms of the extra abilities you have and how this relates to your career goals…

 With employers often receiving huge volumes of applications for each vacancy, you need to ensure that your cover letter makes a lasting impression.